Herusweb/CommfortChat/README.md

 🚀 CommfortChat

+## About the Name

+The name **CommfortChat** is inspired by the classic desktop messenger **CommFort**.

+It combines the words:

+- **Communication**
+- **Comfort**

+CommfortChat is a modern web implementation inspired by the classic LAN messenger CommFort.

+The goal of the project is to recreate a simple and comfortable internal chat system using a modern web stack built with Laravel and Vue.js.

 CommfortChat is a fullstack web chat application with private and group messaging.
 The project simulates a real production workflow and demonstrates practical development, Git collaboration, and deployment skills.